freeverseio/laos-apis-v2/bridgeless-minting-indexer.md

-# LAOS Minimal Indexer
+# LAOS Bridgeless Minting Indexer

-An example of a minimal deployed indexer, currently operating on Ethereum, Polygon and both LAOS Mainnet and Testnet, can be found [here](https://indexers.laosnetwork.io/).
+An example of a minimal deployed Bridgeless-Minting indexer, currently operating on Ethereum, Polygon and both LAOS Mainnet and Testnet, can be found [here](https://indexers.laosnetwork.io/).

-A minimal LAOS Indexer consists of:
+A minimal LAOS Bridgeless Minting Indexer consists of:
 * An indexer for [LAOS Mainnet](https://chainlist.org/chain/6283) and optionally for [LAOS Sigma Testnet](https://chainlist.org/chain/62850).
 * Any number of indexers for EVM *ownership* chains (Ethereum, Polygon, etc.) to be scaled via Bridgeless Minting.